Learn a little bit more about me

 My Approach to Work

 I strongly believe in being tactful when getting to know my fellow team members, suppliers, and business partners.
 I also think it's important to immerse myself in my company's culture, and employ an attention to detail that ensures my work aligns with the business' goals and values.
 I carry both of these approaches with me wherever I go.

 I'm well acquainted with managing a diverse range of responsibilities in a busy work environment, and having to prioritize and manage my own tasks, with strict deadlines, and without supervision.
 While I work well in teams and enjoy collaborating on projects, I have had to spend a significant amount of time working independently as well.
+I've done both fully remotely, as part of a global team.
 I take pride in my communication (both written and verbal) and interpersonal skills, and enjoy relationship building, both inside and outside the workplace.
 I have been told I have a calming nature during times of chaos/stress, consider my words carefully, take confidentiality seriously, and have a professional yet open deameanour.

 I delve into the tech platforms I've worked with and my soft and hard skills here, and have shared information about a number of work-related projects I've led or been a part of in the past few years, and their impact on my workplace, here.
 You can view a PDF of my résumé here.

 I was a volunteer for the International Social Marketing Association from 2019 to 2022.
 As part of the Communication Team, I started off as iSMA's Website Coordinator, and, along with another volunteer, was responsible for designing and developing the iSMA website through WordPress, reporting to the Board of Directors.
 From March 2021, I was iSMA's Web Manager, taking over all web responsibilities.
 I frequently participated in content strategy and member acquisition meetings with iSMA management.
 I also managed and edited the volunteer blog submissions for the website.
 You can view my iSMA Volunteer Spotlight here.